 Since the storm cut electric service to his Duane Street building two blocks from City Hall, Dupree and Ospina have relied on their friends and firefighters to supply him with ventilator batteries, and bring food and water to their 12th- floor apartment.
-Consolidated Edison Inc. (ED), the utility serving New York, has said restoring power in the area may take days.
+Consolidated Edison Inc. (ED:US), the utility serving New York, has said restoring power in the area may take days.

 “It’s mission-critical that he’s ventilated -- he can’t breathe on his own,” Ospina said.

 “There’s no water, no phone,” Ospina told a reporter visiting the apartment yesterday.
 Dupree lay in a bed, hooked to a phalanx of tubes, machines and oxygen tanks.
 He communicated in a barely audible burble.
 An activist from Mobile, Alabama, he has sought to help the chronically ill obtain health care, Ospina said.
 She said he has mitochondrial myopathy, a form of muscular dystrophy.

 For those with disabilities like herself and Dupree, there are no quick ways to find help before or during events such as storms and blackouts, Ospina said.
 When they ask, “what are my resources in an emergency?
 The default answer is -- call 911,” she said.

 Since Sandy swept through Oct.
 29, city firefighters have been charging batteries for the ventilator and bringing them up the 12 floors when needed.
 Visitors are also helping, including Ray Wofsy, 29, a high-school social worker.